KornbotDevUltimatorKraton/Robotic-Hand-Part-Opensource/README.md

 For the joint connector part you will need to drill the horn of the servo with the joint connector part

-The source code for the robotic hand will upload for using with this Opensource robotic Barrett hand type soon
+The source code for the robotic hand will upload for using with this Opensource robotic Barrett hand type soon if you have any suggestion or confusing with the assembly part feel free to contact me on facebook https://www.facebook.com/ultimate.korn or g-mail teslacoil358@gmail.com
 Thank you for download :)